walkerh1/rust-monkey/README.md

 # rust-monkey
-Interpreter and compiler for Monkey programming language written in Rust, based on the books by Thorsten Ball.
+Rust interpreter and compiler for the Monkey programming language, based on the books by Thorsten Ball.